How to reduce nurse turnover in first-year nurses

 Today’s COVID reality has massively accelerated the national caregiver crisis.
 And nowhere is this crisis more evident—or dire—than among the nursing workforce.

 Before the pandemic, burnout was driving significant levels of nurse turnover, with many not just seeking greener pastures at other hospitals or healthcare organizations, but leaving the medical field entirely.
-Today, RN turnover has reached worrying levels.
+Today, nurse turnover has reached worrying levels.
 According to the 2021 NSI National Health Care Retention & RN Staffing Report, RN turnover stands at 18.7% nationally, with a third of hospitals reporting an RN vacancy rate over 10%.

-First-year turnover continues to outpace all other tenure categories: RNs with less than one year of service make up as much as 83.3% of a hospital’s total turnover (and nurses leaving their organizations within the first year accounts for nearly a quarter of all RN separations nationally).
+First-year nurse turnover continues to outpace all other tenure categories: RNs with less than one year of service make up as much as 83.3% of a hospital’s total turnover (and nurses leaving their organizations within the first year accounts for nearly a quarter of all RN separations nationally).
 If you expand this view to include RNs with less than two years of service, that number jumps to 91.6%.

 Recent nurse engagement data analyzed by Press Ganey points to a low sense of belonging as a primary driver of first-year turnover for all RNs.
 Considering this insight, it’s important to note that the identity formation and socialization that occurs in new employee onboarding happens in a very high-stress environment.
 Studies have shown that a welcoming and friendly experience during the first days on a new unit or team sets the tone for the rest of the year.
 Increased anxiety and thoughts of abandoning the nursing profession altogether have been associated with a lack of acceptance by peers in the clinical setting.
 Employees who feel like they belong demonstrate higher performance overall, adapt more willingly, and are generally more resilient than others.

-5 proven strategies to curb nurse turnover
+5 proven strategies for how to reduce nurse turnover

 1. Create a shared vision for your unit or your team.
 Having a vision that the team can rally around helps new members understand the direction in which the unit is moving and provides a connection point to its values.
 Once that vision is established, make it visible across all employees.
 Embed your mission within day-to-day operations and continually reinforce it—from the initial job posting to onboarding and throughout the employment lifecycle—so each RN embodies your values and is grounded in a clear purpose from day one.